Aghamarsh/mobile-wallet/FORKING.md

 ## Step 1 : License (You may be thinking let's skip this - but don't)

 #### Note: Never ever do a Replace All while forking any Open Source Project.
-If you are found doing this, A DMCA will be issued immediately
+If you are found doing this, A DMCA takedown notice will be issued immediately.

-Add the following line **below** the license header **only** for the files you edit.
+Add the following line **below** the license header **only** for the files you edit on your own without copying.
+If copied please add the source (URL, reference books etc.) and the copyright holder name to the below name.

 ```
 // Copyright (c) 2018, <Name of the Copyright Holder>.